The Pleasures of Wildlife Ponding

 by Kathy Biggs

-If you're thinking of building an informal pond, then you should consider the joy a wildlife pond provides: all the beauty and mystery of a more formal goldfish/Koi pond or a water garden, but with much less cost.
-You'll have the satisfaction of knowing that you are not only enhancing the planet Earth for us humans, but also for its other inhabitants.
+If you're thinking of building an informal pond, then you should consider the joy a wildlife pond provides: all the beauty and mystery of a more formal goldfish/Koi pond or a tropical water garden, but with much less cost.
+And, you'll have the satisfaction of knowing that you are not only enhancing the planet Earth for yourself, but also for many of its other inhabitants.

 Don't get me wrong, I love Koi.
 They are very pretty and interesting.
 In fact, I admire them when I visit my friend's pond, but there is a very special satisfaction in researching what is native to your area's wetlands, planting it and watching it thrive.
-This is especially true now since we are becoming aware of how much of our native wetlands have been destroyed.
+This is especially true now since we are aware of how much of our native wetlands have been destroyed.
+If you already have a more traditional pond, there is no reason you can't build a second pond along the lines I'm about to put forth!
 And as a special bonus, with wildlife ponding, there is a `treasure hunt' aspect:

 You never know exactly what critters the habitat you have created will attract from day to day.
-We once had a fox and her kits come visit!
+We've had a fox and her kits come visit!
 But, even if you live in the city, you can attract wildlife.
-Over the years we've seen the pond used by more than 40 species of birds, dozens of gorgeous, feisty dragonflies, and frogs galore.
-Some animals come just to drink or bathe, but others come to live in and depend upon our pond for survival.
-Such is the case with the dragonflies and frogs.
-In fact, without water, neither can breed in our gardens at all because the first stage of their lives occurs underwater.
+Over the years our pond has been used at least 55 species of birds (including the gorgeous Great Blue Heron below), dozens of gorgeous, feisty dragonflies, and frogs galore.
+Some animals come just to drink or bathe, but others come to live in and actually depend upon our pond for their survival.
+Such is the case with both the dragonflies and the frogs.
+Without water, neither can breed in our gardens at all because the first stages of their lives occur underwater.

-This is especially true of the dragonflies, which by far live the longest part of their lives as under-water nymph.
-To see a list of the animals that have visited our bigsnest wildlife pond thus far, click on this true saying:
+This is especially true of the dragonflies, which by far live the longest phases of their lives as eggs laid in water and as under-water nymph.
+To see a current list of the animals that have visited our bigsnest wildlife pond, click on this true saying:

 BUILD A POND AND THEY WILL COME

-A wildlife pond essentially is a pond planted with native plants in order to attract native animals.
+A wildlife pond essentially is a pond with some shallow edges, usually a beach, and planted with native plants in order to attract native animals.
 Sometimes I'm asked, "Should I go out and collect frogs or caddisfly larva, etc. to get started?"
 The answer is "NO!"
 The way to attract wildlife is to provide habitat for them.
 Without the correct habitat, animals won't have the essentials to survive or enjoy themselves in your pond; they won't stay.
 The correct habitat for your local wildlife is that which occurs naturally in your area.
 And the special beauty of this is that what occurs naturally in your area is already adapted to your area.
 Of course!
 This means you won't have to 'baby' it.
 It will thrive in your ideal climate!
-How much more wonderful it is, to have your major task each season only to be pulling up that growth which you deem to be unnecessary and perhaps giving it to a friend rather than having to spray pesticides, add fertilizers, and amend the soils/water pH constantly.
+How much more wonderful it is, to have your major task each season only to be pulling up that growth which you deem to be unnecessary or excessive (perhaps giving it to a friend) rather than having to add fertilizers, spray pesticides, and/or amend the soils/water pH constantly.

 So how do you create a wildlife pond?
 The steps are simple.
 In order they are: